 Most university research verifies that optimum alfalfa stands can be established with or without heavy clay seed coatings.
 Clay or limestone-based seed coatings do not provide enhanced germination rates.
 For good stand establishment, use high-germination seed that features a seed-applied fungicide and nitrogen-fixing rhizobium bacteria.

-Seed selection is just the first step toward a healthy, bountiful alfalfa crop a reality.
-Start with top-shelf genetics and strive for maximum seedling establishment, good weed and pest control, and management of soil pH and fertility needs.
+Seed selection is just the first step toward making a healthy, bountiful alfalfa crop a reality.
+Start with top-shelf genetics and strive for maximum seedling establishment, good weed and pest control, and managing soil pH and fertility needs.